n8n-io/nodelinter/README.md

 npm run lint -- --config=/Users/john/Documents/myConfig.json
 ```

-For convenience, when running locally, if you name the custom config file `nodelinter.config.json` and place it in the nodelinter dir, the custom config file will be auto-detected.
+For convenience, when running locally, place the custom config file `nodelinter.config.json` in the nodelinter dir and it will be auto-detected.

 <!-- ## Classification